 The exam assesses clinical competencies across a range of psychiatric practice areas.
 The exam is set at the standard expected at the end of Stage 3 of the training program.

 Blueprint descriptors and station coverage

-The stations will be mapped to the OSCE Blueprint Descriptors, areas of practice accredited for the Fellowship Program and to the CanMEDS roles and Fellowship Competencies.
+The stations are mapped to the OSCE Blueprint Descriptors, areas of practice accredited for the Fellowship Program and to the CanMEDS roles and Fellowship Competencies.

-The Blueprint descriptors will cover 8 disorder groups and 3 skills areas relevant to the practice of psychiatry:
+The Blueprint descriptors cover eight disorder groups and three skills areas relevant to the practice of psychiatry: